The nomination period for 2022 is closed. Please check back in spring 2023 for the next nomination cycle.

 - Nominees who are not chosen remain in the pool of candidates for consideration in future years.

 Deans, chairs, directors of graduate studies, students, alumni, and other individuals from the Duke community can submit nominations by completing the online form, which will ask for a brief statement on why the individual should be considered for the honor.

 The selection committee will consist of individuals selected from the Executive Committee of Graduate Faculty, other graduate faculty, a graduate student, a representative from Alumni Affairs, and the dean of The Graduate School or a designate.

-Selected honorees will be recognized during The Graduate School’s annual homecoming reception in the fall.
+Selected honorees will be recognized during homecoming activities in the fall.